tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 * Repetitions can contain nay valid matcher (including nested repetitions)
 * Repetitions in the expansion use the same syntax as in the matcher
 * Repeated metavariables can only be used within repetition expansions
-* multiple metavariables can be repeated, but only if there are the same number of repetitions of each
+* multiple metavariables can be repeated within a single repetition, but only if there are the same number of repetitions of each
+* when repetitions are nested, all captures at a given m

 ```rust
 macro_rules! add{